Piper Sandler Downgrade Hormel Foods Corporation [HRL]. What else is Wall St. saying?

-Hormel Foods Corporation [NYSE: HRL] stock went on an upward path that rose over 0.23% on Monday, amounting to a one-week price decrease of less than -1.51%.
-Over the last 12 months, HRL stock rose by 14.41%.
-The one-year Hormel Foods Corporation stock forecast points to a potential downside of -10.75.
+Hormel Foods Corporation [NYSE: HRL] stock went on a downward path that fall over -0.36% on Friday, amounting to a one-week price decrease of less than -2.77%.
+Over the last 12 months, HRL stock rose by 11.78%.
+The one-year Hormel Foods Corporation stock forecast points to a potential downside of -7.44.
 The average equity rating for HRL stock is currently 3.20, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Hormel Foods Corporation [HRL]: